theablefew/stretchy/docs/guides/models.md

 * `:nested` - Used to index arrays of objects as separate documents.
 * `:percolator` - Used to store queries for matching documents.
 * `:point` - Used to store points in space.
-* `:rank_feature` - Used to boost relevance scores to rank features.
+* `:rank_feature` - Used to record a numeric feature to boost hits at query time.
+* `:rank_features` - Used to record many numeric features to boost hits at query time.
 * `:text` - Used to store text.
 This field is analyzed, which means that its value is broken down into separate searchable terms.
 * `:token_count` - Used to count the number of tokens in a string.
 * `:dense_vector` - Used to store dense vectors of float values.